Donnie Little: After college

 Surprising many, Little was not selected in the NFL draft, Little was signed as a free agent by the Atlanta Falcons, but cut before the season started.
 Little then played for the CFL's Ottawa Rough Riders where he was a wide receiver, quarterback, punt returner and kickoff returner.
 He played with former Oklahoma quarterback and future congressman J.C.
 Watts.
 "There was a time that Donnie Little was probably the best athlete we had on the team," said Gordon Bunky, Ottawa's director of communications.
 But during his second season in 1983, he suffered a severe knee injury that tore both ligaments, ending his career.

 In 1986, he tried to start a career playing pro baseball.
 That year, he played semi-pro baseball for the Austin Collegiates while finishing his degree in communications.
 Little ended his professional sports career and took a job with the University of Texas, where he spent 24 years as a fundraiser for the Longhorn Foundation.
-He then moved into the car sale business.
-He's married, has two sons and lives in Round Rock.
+He is now an athletic director in Tyler, TX.